All-New X-Men: Arms of the Octopus

 This crossover event included The Superior Spider-Man and the Hulk.
 The team decides to travel to New York City to unwind and have fun.
 Beast is still baffled by the kiss with Jean, especially when she and Scott go to the movies together.
 He decides to try his luck with the ladies before he turns blue and has no chance.
 He meets a girl in Central Park reading Anne Sexton and realizes that she's a student at Empire University and studied with the same gamma radiation-focused professor he had when he was young, David Jude.
 They visit his lab, which is small compared to his previous facilities.
 It seems after the Hulk was exposed to gamma radiation, the field is no longer favorable.
-The lab is suddenly attacked by the classic Doctor Octopus.
+The lab is suddenly attacked by Doctor Octopus.
 Superior Spider-Man comes and assists the X-Men in dispatching the villain.
-Superior Spider-Man assures then that this is not the real Doctor Octopus, since he is really Doctor Octopus trapped in Spider-Man's body.
+Superior Spider-Man assures the group that he is the real Doctor Octopus.
 They decide to bring in Bruce Banner to assist with the research since Doctor Octopus is teeming with gamma radiation.
 Suddenly, a younger version of the Abomination, who has been dead for several years, appears.
-The theory is that Doctor Octopus and Abomination somehow followed the X-Men from the past, Superior Spider-Man is worried that if his past self is killed or not returned he will either die, vanish or create a time paradox, so they fly to Westchester with the X-Men while Beast and Hulk deal with The Abomination.
+The theory is that Doctor Octopus and Abomination followed the X-Men from the past, Superior Spider-Man is worried that if his past self is killed or not returned he will either die, vanish or create a time paradox, so they fly to Westchester with the X-Men while Beast and Hulk deal with The Abomination.
 Hulk destroys Abomination, who turns out to be an advanced robot, and the Doctor Octopus robots blows up almost killing Spider-Man and the X-Men.
 Jude feels slighted by the Hulk for destroying the gamma radiation field of study and wanted to use the X-Men's time machine to travel back in time to kill Banner.
 Jude imbued himself with gamma radiation and is able to discharge energy.
 Superior Spider-man and the X-Men are having a difficult time dispatching him, but it was really meant to distract him while Hulk delivered a large energy prison to trap Jude.
 Superior Spider-Man contemplates using the time machine to travel in time and convince his younger self to join the Avengers instead of becoming a villain, but he then realizes that he would never become Superior Spider-Man and would not appreciate doing good unless he was a villain.